MarkusARoman/Dedekind-Eta/README.md

 GitHub Streak (II)

+(Press space to begin animation)

-What your seeing:
+What you're seeing:

 Poincaré Disk:
 The input domain is the unit disk.
-Each point on screen is seen as a complex number.
+Each point on the screen is seen as a complex number.

 Upper Half-Plane Mapping:
 Each complex point is mapped using a Möbius transform.

 Dedekind Eta Function:
-A famous complex modular form evaluated numerically.
+A famous complex modular form is evaluated numerically.

 Color Scheme:
 - Hue encodes the argument (angle) of the eta function.